signalfx/splunk-otel-js-web/README.md

 </script>
 ```

-If you don't yet have a backend where to send data to you can set `debug: true` and see the created spans in console.
+If you don't yet have a backend where to send data to you can set `debug: true` and see the created spans in browser console.
 Please read [Installation.md](./docs/Installation.md) for more info on different installation options.